 - U.S. Science Support Program – The U.S. Science Support Program, associated with IODP, supports U.S. scientists participation in IODP.
 For more information about this program, please contact Charna Meth.

 - Ocean Observatories Initiative – The Ocean Observatories Initiative (OOI) is a program that focuses the science, technology, education, and outreach of an emerging network of science driven ocean observing systems.
-For more information about this program, please contact Emily Griffin.
+For more information about this program, please contact Kerry Beck.

 - Ocean Drilling Program – The Ocean Drilling Program (ODP) was a 20-year international partnership of scientists and research institutions organized to explore the evolution and structure of the Earth through scientific ocean drilling.
 Although ODP has concluded, Ocean Leadership is developing the program’s Legacy with its partners, Texas A&M University and Lamont-Doherty Earth Observatory.
 For more information on the ODP Legacy Project, please contact Margo Morell.